evagorasmakridis/starter-hugo-academic/content/project/edem/index.md

 ---
 <div align="justify"

 The EDEM project aims to develop a distributed framework to coordinate renewable energy resources, storage, and electric vehicles despite unstable communication and computational constraints.
 By enabling resilient peer-to-peer data exchange and dynamic bidding strategies, it aims to improve grid reliability and increase energy savings for local communities.
 A simulation suite and prototype will validate the approach using real operational data under varying grid and market conditions.
+The project is funded by the Research and Innovation Foundation (RIF) of Cyprus under the call PhD in Industry/1124, with project no. 0090.

+<div align="center"
+STAY TUNED!